TheBrightSparkDev/MakeWebWork/README.md

 # To Do List <a name="to-do-list"></a>

-1. Create payment page (this needs to be sent via email and live so it will accept real payments)
+## Create payment page (this needs to be sent via email and live so it will accept real payments)
-2. Create an email connection (this is likely done via brevo since I have experience with it)
-3. Create an few email templates
+## Create an few email templates
--- welcome to MakeWebWork
--- password reset
--- thank you for contacting us (marketing, website)
+1. thank you for contacting us (marketing, website)
--- thank you for your payment
+2. thank you for your payment
--- quote with payment link
+3. quote with payment link
+4. user needs to be able to recieve an email asking to review
-4. Create a contact us form for marketing
+## Create a contact us form for marketing
-5. Create a file drop page where me and the clients can log in and share ideas -- page needs to be locked to only certain users
+## Create a file drop page where me and the clients can log in and share ideas in progress
--- page needs a link from profile page
--- page needs to allow user and admin upload
--- page needs to display uploaded content and comments
+1. page needs to display uploaded content and comments in progress
-6. Create a review section
+2. page needs to have sections that can be added by the admin
--- user needs to be able to recieve an email asking to review
+3. user and admin must be able to edit file metadata
-7. Increase social media presence
+4. user and admin
+## Create a review section
-8. Understand from James what direction to go in for the security section of the site.
+## Understand from James what direction to go in for the security section of the site.
--- What services will be offered etc.
+1. What services will be offered etc.
+## Tasks seperate from website
-9. Continue work on the calendar API
+1. Continue work on the calendar API
-10. Document the API and work on the calendar creator.
+2. Document the API and work on the calendar creator.
+3. Increase social media presence